Code-Institute-Submissions/jltps-Covid19-tracker_MayResub/README.md

     4. I want to get a global overview instantly.
     5. I want to quickly have information about a specific country.
     6. I want to be able to search for any country in order to get aditional information.
-    7. I want the search to easy.
+    7. I want the search to be easy.
     8. I want the data to be displayed in images so I can understand it easily.
     9. I want to be able to know the pandemic evolution in a specific country.
     10. I want to intuitively navigate through the site to browse the content.
-    11. I want to quickly get the information I'm looking for.
-    12. I liked the website so much that I want to know more about the developer.
+    11. I liked the website so much that I want to know more about the developer.

 ## Features